bitflipper19/ezio/blogs/cp.md

 First of all, I didn't fell into it, CP presented itself as a known-stranger in IIIT Allahabad.
 It's a norm here to grind CP.
 I Gave my first contest in august 2024, only one week into college.
 I remember, It took me a significant amount of time to figure out wtf was the UI of codechef and how do you solve and run a code.
 My rating in the very first contest fell by 110 or so, I was in 890s, started at the default rating of 1000.
 Pledged that in the next contest, I'll prepare well, and outperform everyone in the college (atleast first years).
 Did the time come? **No**, gave my second contest 3 months later, ~~weekly contest btw~~, and performed okay-ish.
 First semester ended, I gave only two/three contests, ~~many of my batchmates were already 3* (no lifers) coders~~.
 Sem 1 ends!!

-Sem 2 starts, we had a course named *Data Structures and Algorithms*, starting classes were boring until sorting algorithms walked in, I was fascinated that how a bunch (probably in the order of 10^5) of transistors sorted a list of numbers and how's there a race to make it fast.
+Sem 2 starts, we had a course named *Data Structures and Algorithms*, starting classes were boring until sorting algorithms walked in, I was fascinated that how a bunch (probably in the order of 10^10) of transistors sorted a list of numbers and how's there a race to make it fast.
 Computers, unlike us, don't just look at the list and start arranging them.
 I started taking interest into the thought process behind making computers do this efficiently, and realised this is what CP is about.

 I started giving contests, solving the problems and learning algorithms and optimisation techniques.
-Did okay-ish and reached 3* :p and Pupil :p.
+Did okay-ish and reached 3* :p and pupil :p.
+As you may have read on my github, as of now I want to become ~~or taste~~ purple on cf in college!
+The smartest hardware/cybersec engineers I've seen in my life are all red.
+I enjoy Competetive Programming and would certainly pursue as my hobby!

+### PENDING
 ## LLMs and the Great Cheater Uprising
 ## So... how to get better at CP (without becoming a cheater)?
 ## How to think like a machine (almost)?
 ## Final words?